 Objectives / Topics Covered Use drawing tools in ScratchJr.
 Create simple sequences.
+Create programs using motion, hide, grow/shrink, and wait blocks.
 Identify and fix errors in sequences of code.
 Lessons Drawing Tools: Nature Walk Use ScratchJr's drawing tools to create a nature-themed scene.
 Events Learn what an event is in programming and use event blocks to trigger actions in a program.
 Sequences: Digital Responsibilities Create a program using sequences to show how to act responsibly online.
 Basic Data and Programming Collect simple data and present it visually.
+Hide and Seek Game Use the hide block to build an interactive game where characters disappear and reappear.

+Grow and Shrink Blocks in Motion Combine motion with grow and shrink blocks to animate characters.
+Introduction to the Wait Block Use the wait block to make characters pause before taking action in a program.
 Introduction to Debugging Identify and fix mistakes in a sequence of code to make a program run correctly.
 Positive Online Behavior Learn to recognize appropriate and inappropriate online behavior by exploring digital interactions.